yandex-cloud/docs/en/_tutorials/dataplatform/clickhouse-sharding.md

 - Manually

    1. [Delete the {{ mch-name }} cluster](../../managed-clickhouse/operations/cluster-delete.md).
-   1. If static public IP addresses were used for cluster access, release and [delete them](../../vpc/operations/address-delete.md).
+   1. If static public IP addresses were used for cluster access, release and {% if audience != "internal" %}[delete them](../../vpc/operations/address-delete.md){% else %}delete them{% endif %}.

 - Using Terraform